+We now turn to analyses that explore whether preschoolers might also draw on knowledge of object size derived from object kind recognition.
+We first assessed the degree to which preschoolers could recognize the kinds of the depicted objects, and if variability in recognizability predicted the magnitude of the Size-Stroop effects in Experiments 1 and 2.

+Methods: Object Identification

-Participants: Basic-Level Identification.
-Four-year-olds (N = 24) participated in a basic-level identification task.
+Participants.
+Four-year-olds (N = 24) participated in a basic-level recognition task.
 Two additional children participated but were excluded because of (1) a speech articulation difficulty or (2) difficulty speaking English.

-Procedure: Basic-Level Identification.
-Each child saw all 40 objects from Experiments 1 & 2 and was asked: “What does this look like?”
-Whenever children failed to answer, they were prompted with a broader question, “Does it remind you of anything?” and encouraged to guess.
+Procedure: Each child saw all 40 objects from Experiments 1 & 2 and was asked: “What does this look like?”
+If children did not provide a response, they were prompted with a broader question, “Does it remind you of anything?” and encouraged to guess.
 This second question was designed to elicit descriptions from children that could indicate whether they recognized the pictured object (even if they could not name the object).
 Images were ordered such that no more than two items from the same size category appeared back to back.

-First, we coded all responses for any evidence of basic-level kind identification.
+Analysis: Basic-level Identification: First, we coded all responses for any evidence of basic-level kind recognition.
 Most often this was conveyed by the basic-level label (e.g. “apple”, “desk”).
 However, as we were interested in whether children could recognize the pictured objects (even if they could not name them), we also accepted responses that described the kind.
-For example, if a child described what an object was used for (i.e., for a die, “you roll it and it gives you a number for a game”), this was counted as a correct identification of the relevant basic-level kind (see Supplemental Figure 3 for example responses from children and how they were coded).
+For example, if a child described what an object was used for (i.e., for a die, “you roll it and it gives you a number for a game”), this was counted as a correct recognition of the relevant basic-level kind (see Supplemental Figure 3 for example responses from children and how they were coded).

 Overall, children identified the correct basic-level category of the objects 76.1% of the time, gave an incorrect answer 16.8% of the time, and did not give a response 6.9% of the time.
-Some items were always identified correctly (i.e., apple, 100%), while others were rarely identified correctly (i.e., perfume bottle, 33.3%).
-We then grouped together display pairs where the basic-level identities of both objects were well identified (greater than 75%, 8/20 pairs, M = 95.0% across all 16 items) and display pairs where this was not the case, and thus where one or more items were poorly identified (75% or less; 12/20 pairs, M = 63.5% across all 24 items).
-Among these display pairs, most pairs contained only one item that was poorly identified (8/12 pairs) and four pairs contained two items that were both poorly identified.
-See Figure 4 for an example of a pair of objects where both items were poorly identified by 4-year-olds (the barbecue, 54.1%, the die, 62.5%) and a pair where both items were well identified by 4-year-olds (the desk, 87.5%, the apple, 100%).
+Some items were always identified correctly (i.e., apple, 100% identification rate), while others were rarely identified correctly (i.e., perfume bottle, 33.3% identification rate).
+We then grouped together pairs where the basic-level identities of both the big and small objects were well identified (greater than 75%, 8/20 pairs, M = 95.0% across all 16 items) and pairs where one or more items were poorly identified (75% or less; 12/20 pairs, M = 63.5% across all 24 items).
+Most pairs contained only one item that was poorly identified (8/12 pairs) and four pairs contained two items that were both poorly identified.
+See Figure 5A for an example of a pair of objects where both items were poorly identified by 4-year-olds (the barbeque, 54.1% identification rate, the die, 62.5% identification rate) and a pair where both items were well identified by 4-year-olds (the desk, 87.5% identification rate; the apple, 100% identification rate).